phaustin/a301_eoas/_sources/week_notes.md

   - Write a function that takes 3 tif files and returns a rioxarray false color image.
 Use it to make a band 5,4,3 false color png file of your scene and upload the ipynb file

+### Day 21 Friday

+- New version of `clip_image` that correctly saves the channel data as floating point numbers.
+You'll need to rerun your scene channels with the new notebook in the week 4 folder.

+- New notebook: {ref}`week7:fmask`

+#### Do for Monday

+- Assignment 5b due Friday March 7

+  - Write a function that takes an image and its fmask and returns a new image with all cloudy pixels set to np.nan.
+Make a notebook that uses this function to plot a partly cloudy scene.